These Jarring Photos of Nature Will Make You Do a Double Take

 While we would be very taken aback to find such a thing on the beach, this crab was just happy they were about to find a safe space.
 Now, as for how this human skull ended up here…we’re not sure we want to know.

 Tippi Hedren Posing For a Photo On the Set of Roar

-This photo would be much scarier if this lion were alive!
-While this lion may be real, this photograph is actually a shot from the set of Roar.
+This photo would be much scarier if this tiger were alive!
+While this tiger may be real, this photograph is actually a shot from the set of Roar.
 The film, which starred Noel Marshall, and his then-wife, Tippi Hedren, premiered in 1981.

 Roar told the story of an American woman and her children as they travel to America to visit a scientist that lives with numerous wild animals.
 While the movie was supposed to be filmed with tame creatures, this wasn’t always the case.
 Roar has since been deemed one of the most dangerous movies to make.
 In total, there were 70 injuries that occurred on the set — some of which were life-threatening.